 79. Blind contour drawings get really cool with the addition of highlighters.

-80. Super fun way to break up the surface of a portrait drawing.
+80. A super fun way to break up the surface of a portrait drawing.

 81. This is inspiring as a way to get students to draw landscapes really loosely and almost scribbly.